saferinsulin/website/hypoglycaemia.md

 ## Treatment of Hypoglycaemia

 Follow the algorithm for to treat hypoglycaemia.
-You may notice that the emphaiss in our protocol is on using 50% glucose as first line rather than oral glucose tablets or glucagon.
+You may notice that the emphasis in our protocol is on using 50% glucose as first line rather than oral glucose tablets or glucagon.
 This is because our patients are much more likely to to have central or peripheral venous access and this is the quickest way to treat the hypo.
 All our hypo treatments are in the hypo boxes on the unit to speed up treatment.

 A patient on a medical ward on long-acting insulin who becomes hypoglycaemic will often develop symptoms that will alert us to a hypo.
 If they're able to take glucose tablets and don't have IV access, the quickest and safest way to treat the hypo may be orange juice, glucose tablets or glucogel.